Saving money is a pretty simple process. What’s difficult, is changing our thoughts and behaviors about money, power, status, and things.

 - Save up for any future purchases

-- Discussions on the influence of the media and the influence of peers are encouraged amongst social groups to tackle social impact on spending decisions.
+- Discussions on the influence of the media and the influence of peers are encouraged amongst social groups to tackle the social impact on spending decisions.
 Care must be taken to avoid encouragement of following a negative social norm, however.

 Making It Work For You